1918 Minnesota gubernatorial election

 The 1918 Minnesota gubernatorial election took place on November 5, 1918.
 The incumbent Republican Party of Minnesota governor J. A. A. Burnquist defeated Farmer–Labor Party challenger David H. Evans.
-This is the first gubernatorial election in Minnesota with a Farmer–Labor candidate.
+This was the first gubernatorial election in Minnesota with a Farmer–Labor candidate.
+The Democratic ticket nominated conservative Fred Wheaton, who ended third.
 Charles August Lindbergh unsuccessfully ran for the Republican nomination.